 MAIN THEME: This is the historic site where six Nazi rallies were held between 1933 and 1938.
 Some of the buildings that were standing when Hitler held the rallies are still standing today.

 The Nazi Party Rally Grounds in Nuremberg is the place in Germany where the Nazis held six rallies between 1933 and 1938.
 This site is a memorial and not technically a museum, but for those who believe that living history museums offer a better understanding of history, this site is perfect.
 Many of the historic buildings have since been destroyed, but a few remain, and you can explore the grounds where Hitler and the Nazis were able to rally together prior to World War II.
 This is a historic site and a place that you can visit on your own at almost any time.

 MAIN THEME: This is the site of one of the Nazi concentration camps.

-Auschwitz is the most well known of all of the Nazi concentration camps.
-This is perhaps because the most survivors were from there, which lends to one being able to gather more information about what really took place behind the gates of the camp.
-While it was first built as a detention center for political prisoners, it would later be transformed into one of Hitler’s many death camps.
-It was the key site in his “Final Solution”.
+Auschwitz is the most well-known of all of the Nazi concentration camps.
+This is perhaps because most of the survivors were from there, which lends to one being able to gather more information about what really took place behind the gates of the camp.
+While it was first built as a detention centre for political prisoners, it would later be transformed into one of Hitler’s many death camps.
+It was the key site in his ‘Final Solution’.
 While it was liberated by the Soviet army, there were millions who lost their lives behind the gates.

 Museum of the Great Patriotic War